oshokin/xk6-kv/README.md

 - `path`: (Disk only) Override bbolt file location
 - `memory.shardCount`: (Memory only) Number of shards for concurrent performance.
 If `<= 0` or omitted, defaults to `runtime.NumCPU()` (automatic, recommended).
 If `> 65536`, automatically capped at 65536.
 Ignored by disk backend.
 When `memory` is omitted, defaults are applied.
 - `disk`: (Disk only) Optional bbolt tuning.
 When `disk` is omitted, bbolt defaults apply (1s lock timeout, syncs enabled, array freelist, etc.).
+- `disk.readOnly`: Requires the bbolt file (and `k6` bucket) to already exist; opening in read-only mode cannot create the bucket and will fail if the file is missing or empty.

 **Memory Backend Sharding:**